NO EVIDENCE, NO JURY, NO JUSTICE

 CAIT: And he drank out of the bottle after he did that, and said “Mmm, this is good”?
 Okay.

 Readers who are encountering such an interview for the first time will likely find themselves asking, How does a child come up with this?
 And why?
-We’ve already answered both questions in terms of motive, but in terms of narrative details, previous “drafts” of the children’s stories appear in Jeff’s and Julie’s earlier phone calls to authorities, and in their interviews with police.
+We’ve already answered both questions in terms of Jeff’s and Julie’s shared motive.
+In terms of narrative details, we find previous “drafts” of the children’s stories in Jeff’s and Julie’s earlier phone calls to authorities, and in their interviews with police.

 For example, the detail of the perpetrator’s evil one-liner following a horrific act — “Mmm.
 This is good” — first appears, with variations, in Jeff’s interview with police: